Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 1. Download the app or search for the mobile app: On iOS/Android, search for “BeautsGO” to download it; on WeChat, search for the “BeautsGO” app and register quickly using your phone number or WeChat account.

-Method 2: WhatsApp reservation
+Method Two: WhatsApp Reservation

 Dayone has staff members who can assist Chinese customers via WhatsApp.
 This option is suitable for those who have a specific treatment in mind, wish to discuss details in advance, or require personalized arrangements.

-1. Open WhatsApp and search for the official Dayone Gangnam Station account number (you can find it on the BeautsGO clinic page or the Contact section of their website; it starts with +82, which is the Korean phone format).
+1. Open WhatsApp and search for the official Dayone Jiangnan Station account number (you can find it on the BeautsGO clinic page or the Contact section of their website; it starts with +82, which is the Korean phone format).

 2. Send your first message in Chinese, stating the approximate date of your visit, the treatment you would like to consult about, and any main skin concerns.
 You can also attach photos of your skin condition.